tydkdev/FavoriteColor/README.md

 ## Build Production Distribution

-To create the build artifacts for deployment to Production on AWS, use one Gulp command: `client.build:dist`.
-This command aggregates several other commands together:
+To create the `dist` directory for deployment to Production, use one Gulp command: `client.build:dist`.
+This command aggregates several other commands together.

 ```bash
 gulp client.build:dist